kpmatlakala/DeLightPlus/README.md

 Welcome!
 I'm **Kabelo Peter Matlakala**,

-a Junior Web Developer with a strong foundation in **Mathematical Sciences** and hands-on experience in modern **web and mobile development**.
+a Junior Software Developer with a strong foundation in **Mathematical Sciences** and hands-on experience in modern **web and mobile development**.

 ---